 Sign Language: Several of our kids took Sign Language in lieu of traditional foreign language.

 - Sign Language for Everyone by Cathy Rice

 Our family has never used a PE curriculum.
 With community sports, dance, swimming, and family hikes and biking, we have never had a problem meeting this requirement.

 Homeschool High School Electives

 High school electives go beyond the core classes of English, Math, Science, and History.
 Electives supplement the educational years with classes that interest your teenager and prepare them for their adult lives.

-High school is a time where your child should be exploring their interests in an effort to find a career path that is right for them.
-It is also a time where your teenager needs to learn to be ready for adult life.
+High school is a time when your child should be exploring their interests in an effort to find a career path that is right for them.
+It is also a time when your teenager needs to learn to be ready for adult life.
 Therefore teaching life skills as high school electives is a good idea as we all need to be able to take care of ourselves.

 For an extensive list of possible courses for elective credit in high school, see this downloadable pdf from HSLDA.

 Okay, readers, I’m relying on all of you to share in the comments below what you’re using for homeschooling high school with your dyslexic kids.
 That is what makes our community here so powerful!

 How about you?
 What are you using with success in your homeschool during your high school years?